Must-visit tsarist palaces in St. Petersburg

 Founded by Peter the Great in 1703, St. Petersburg is not just a beautiful city with fascinating attractions, it was once the capital of Imperial Russia when this ancient land was ruled by the tsars.
 As a result, St. Petersburg has a captivating historical legacy and an incredible array of majestic palaces from the tsarist era.
 Despite the tumultuous period that saw the end of Tsarist Russia, many of these structures are not only still with us but have been preserved as must-visit tourist attractions.

 From opulent royal residences to a noble palace that witnessed an empire-shaking assassination, it’s all here and waiting to be explored.
-To give you a taste of what to expect, we have highlighted a handful of these wonderful St Petersburg palaces, hopefully inspiring you to book a Baltic cruise to Russia’s former capital city.
+To give you a taste of what to expect, we have highlighted a handful of these wonderful St Petersburg palaces, hopefully inspiring you to book a cruise in 2024 to Russia’s former capital city.